Shubhamkumarsahu1326/Adversal_Deep_Hedging-_Learning_to_Hedge_without_Price_Process_Modeling/README.md

 As I am implementing the delta neutral strategy i have taken an option and vary my underlying asset (nifty 50) till the expiary of the option ,since nifty 50 has too many stocks inside it , it would be hard for me to model the cost function with so many stocks and their transaction cost i have made an assumption of zero transaction cost with this aspect .

+I have had a resource crunch for building this process this project , change the parameters of generator and the hedger for more data and desired rnn